Course Criteria

 • 3.00 Credits

-This college literature course, intended for all students, will study works written by members of the GLBTQ community and explore their experiences.
+This college literature course, intended for all students, will study works written by members of the LGBTQ community and explore their experiences.
 We will analyze course readings with a special focus on the distinct concerns, perspectives, and challenges of lesbian, gay, bi-sexual, transgender and queer writers.
 We will view the works both historically, with an emphasis on the issues and challenges of LGBTQ writers within their own time frames, and from a contemporary perspective.
 The class will also explore the literature of writers or various races and ethnicities within the family of LGBTQ writers.
 (Prerequisite): ENGL 1711 Composition 1 with a grade of "C" or better) (MnTC: Goals 6 & 7) 3C/3/0/0

 • 3.00 Credits